E10

 Safety first: Remove the battery pack and disconnect all accessories before inspection.

 - Step 3 – Inspect contacts and wiring: Check the electrical contacts on the wand, main body, and accessory.
-Clean with a dry cloth.
+Clean them with a dry cloth.
 Look for bent pins or burn marks.

 - Step 4 – Check for jams: On the faulty accessory, remove the brush roll and clear any obstructions.
 Ensure the brush spins freely by hand.

-- Step 5 – Replace faulty accessory or wand: If E10 persists with a specific accessory even after cleaning and clearing jams, replace that motorized tool or the wand if its wiring is damaged.
+- Step 5 – Replace faulty accessory or wand: If E10 persists with a specific accessory even after cleaning and clearing jams, replace that motorized tool, or the wand if its wiring is damaged.

 Advertisements